sandeepbikkina87/DPDZERO-DevOps/DPDzeroAssignment/nginx/README.md

 ##### Replaces the default NGINX configuration with a custom one provided in the nginx/ directory.

-- `COPY default.conf /etc/nginx/conf.d/default.conf `
+- `COPY nginx.conf /etc/nginx/conf.d/nginx.conf `

 ##### Exposes port 80 inside the container for HTTP traffic.